donadev/blockchain/README.md

 ## About The Project

 This starts as a learning project with no big ambitions, but to be fun and useful for myself to learn blockchains and decentralized world.

-Some features will be added in the near future.
+The project is in WIP state, some features will be added in the near future.

 <p align="right">(<a href="#top">back to top</a>)</p>